praveenraghuvanshi1512/EIP3March2019/EIP_3_PRAVEEN_RAGHUVANSHI_BATCH_8_ASSIGNMENT_1C.md

 An epoch is a term used in deep neural networks.
 One epoch is a single pass through of a model across whole training set.
 It involves covering both forward and backward pass through.
 Number of epoch influence the efficiency of a model and may increase or decrease it.
 More the number of epochs, more time will be taken to execute a model.
 Time to complete an epoch increases as we increase the training set.

+## 1x1 convolution

+1x1 convolution is a technique used in deep neural network to modify the number of channels in a hidden layer.
+There is no effect of 1x1 on other parameters.
+It allows extending  or shrinking of channels as per the need arises.
+Consider a case of an digit which has a dimension of 28(Height) x 28(Width) x 32(Channels).
+As number of classes for a digit is 10, we can apply 1x1 convolution to reduce the channels to 10.